KartikB01/Netflix-Exploratory-Data-Analysis-Project/README.md

 # Netflix-Exploratory-Data-Analysis-Project

-This is an exploratory data analysis project on a Netflix dataset.
-This project involved using my knowledge in Pandas, seaborn and matplotlib to explore this dataset and try to figure out answers to specific questions by manipulating the data.
+This exploratory data analysis project uses Python (Jupyter Notebook) on a Netflix dataset.
+This project involved using my knowledge of Pandas, Seaborn, and Matplotlib to explore this dataset and try to figure out answers to specific questions by manipulating the data.